Comparisons12 min read

 Does M1 Finance charge trading fees?

-Does M1 Finance offer a sign-up bonus for new accounts?
+Does M1 Finance offer a sign-up bonus?

-Yes.
-Both are SIPC-insured up to $500,000 for investment accounts and use bank-level 256-bit encryption.
-The checking accounts on both platforms are FDIC-insured up to $250,000.
-Neither platform has had major security breaches as of early 2026, for what it's worth.
+Yep.
+Both are SIPC-insured up to $500,000 for investments and use bank-level 256-bit encryption.
+Both checking accounts are FDIC-insured to $250,000.
+Neither has had major security issues as of early 2026.

 Tags